renatabiniek/winter-wedding/README.md

 ### Credits

-* Love Sandwiches walk-through project by Code Institue has been used regulary as a reference when building this tool.
+* Love Sandwiches walk-through project by Code Institue has been used regularly as a reference when building this tool.
 Some code has been used and adjusted to fit the needs of this project.

 * Image for the welcome message from [Ascii Art](https://www.asciiart.eu/holiday-and-events/valentine)

 * Code to validate syntax of email address using regular expressions from [this article on Stackabuse](https://stackabuse.com/python-validate-email-address-with-regular-expressions-regex/)

-* [Stackoverflow](https://stackoverflow.com/) in general, for providing answers on mulitiple occasions.
-Especially, advice on how to split long regex from [this post on Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) and [this post on Stackoverflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python) to ignore empty cells in a colum
+* [Stackoverflow](https://stackoverflow.com/) in general, for providing answers on multiple occasions.
+Especially, advice on how to split long regex from [this post on Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) and [this post on Stackoverflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python) to ignore empty cells in a column

 ### Acknowledgments